Visitation Attorney in Lake County

-Helping You Establish A Stable Visitation Schedule Is Important To Us
+Helping You Establish a Stable Visitation Schedule in Tavares & the Surrounding Areas

 Florida law imputes a rebuttable presumption in favor of shared parenting and custody for all family-law matters.
 This means that the court believes that it is in the best interests of a child to be raised by two parents who are equally involved in providing for a child’s health and well-being.

 The court requires that parents work together to develop a parenting plan that establishes: